QMidiarp Logo QMidiArp - A MIDI Arpeggiator, Step Sequencer and Controller LFO

 JACK Transport Client Operation

 When the Jack Transport Connect button is pressed, QMidiArp will try to connect to a running Jack server and then function as a Jack Transport client, i.e. set its tempo and remain synchronized to a running Jack Transport master.
-Note that QMidiArp will restart its queue from zero whenever Jack transport is starting regardless of Jack Transport's position.
-This also applies in case of a looping Jack Transport queue.
 The Jack button will be released automatically if QMidiArp gets disconnected from Jack by a possible Jack shutdown or if Jack is not available at connection time.

 Note: MIDI Clock and Jack Transport button states will be saved with the QMidiArp session file, and get active or inactive when a new session file is loaded.